What is PFF?

 PFF seeks not to give stats but to interpret stats.

-For example, Jake Bentley had two long touchdown passes versus Coastal Carolina — one to Bryan Edwards and one to Rico Dowdle — almost identical in situation and length.
+For example, Jake Bentley had two long touchdown passes versus Coastal Carolina in 2018 — one to Bryan Edwards and one to Rico Dowdle — almost identical in situation and length.
 The one to Edwards made fans and announcers alike praise the throw.
 On Dowdle’s touchdown, Bryan McClendon’s play call and the blocking won the praise.

 PFF judged Bentley’s performance differently on each.
 He was given a large boost on the throw to Edwards for correctly reading the coverage and dropping a dime.
 He was given a minimal boost to his grade on the pass to Dowdle.
 It was a good throw but it was his only read and, being a screen pass, the throw itself was one any quarterback could have made.